 - £5,050.00 £6,060.00 inc VAT

 Fully bunded and designed for use on the highway the Twin Axle Highway Tow Diesel Bowser is designed to the highest standards to enable it to withstand heavy use.

-Single Skin Oil Tanks – 1100 Litre Steel Single Skin Home Heating Oil Tank – EXPRESS DELIVERY OPTIONS AVAILABLE ON THIS TANK, PLEASE CALL FOR DETAILS
+Single Skin Oil Tanks – 1100 Litre Steel Single Skin Home Heating Oil Tank – EXPRESS DELIVERY OPTIONS AVAILABLE ON THIS TANK OR SIMILAR TANKS, PLEASE CALL FOR DETAILS

 Fuel Tank Type FAQs